Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Medical Sciences

-Since 1994, in addition to his routine clinical and academic duties, Professor Zumla has championed and pioneered the discipline of ‘Global Health’ at UCL.
-He is a strong global advocate for developing fair and equitable North-South partnerships where close alignment of capacity development and training to research is central to his ethos.
-To take this forward he established the University of Zambia-University College London Medical School(UNZA-UCLMS) program in 1994 as a novel model of 'equitable and mutaully beneficial' academic partnership.
-Over the ensuing 23 years at UCL he has effectively networked numerous institutions across all continents achieving significant high impact research, capacity development and training deliverables.
-At the opening ceremony of eighth European & Developing Countries Clinical Trials Partnership (EDCTP) Forum, held in Lusaka, Zambia in November, 2016 the UNZA-UCLMS Program scooped the prestigious ‘Outstanding Research Team Award’.
+Since 1994, Professor Zumla has pioneered and championed the discipline of ‘Global Health’ at UCL.
+He has effectively networked numerous institutions across the world achieving significant ‘unity of purpose’ for poverty related diseases.
+He is a lead global advocate for developing fair and equitable North-South partnerships where close alignment of capacity development to research is central to his ethos.
+To take this forward he established the UNZA-UCLMS R&D Program in 1994 (http://www.unza-uclms.org/)-a unique, novel model of 'equitable' academic partnership which has received several international awards including The European & Developing Countries Clinical Trials Partnership (EDCTP) ‘Most outstanding ‘Africa-Europe’ Team Award and Trophy' (2016).

 GLOBAL/INTERNATIONAL R&D: http://www.unza-uclms.org/